openharmony/docs/en/application-dev/reference/apis-basic-services-kit/errorcode-account.md

 **Error Message**

-The size of authorization list reaches upper limit.
+The size of the authorization list reaches the upper limit.

 **Possible Causes**